Emmanuel Rivera Player Props: Diamondbacks vs. Brewers

 Emmanuel Rivera At The Plate

-- Rivera is hitting .325 with nine doubles, a home run and six walks.
+- Rivera has nine doubles, a home run and six walks while batting .313.

-- Rivera has picked up an RBI in 32.4% of his games this year, with more than one RBI in 10.8% of his games.
-He has also plated three or more runs in one contest.
+- In 13 games this season (34.2%), Rivera has picked up an RBI, and in four of those games (10.5%) he had two or more.
+He has also driven in three or more of his team's runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.